ambuc/ambuc.github.io/_posts/2017-06-25-puzzle-pong-ii.md

 ## `valuesFrom` in Practice

-Here's how it all looks together: `valuesFrom` is a wrapper for `vf'` and `vf''`, which do  the heavy lifting of assembling the list comprehension, evaluating it, nubbing it, and then creating a `Map` from the union of the two previous maps, such that
+Here's how it all looks together: `valuesFrom range` does a `M.findWithDefault (S.empty) range` on a map, which is the union of two smaller maps:

 <center>$\text{Map}([1..n]) = \text{Map}(n) \  \bigcup \ \text{Map}([1..(n-1)])$</center><br/>

-Note that `vf'` and `vf''` both take `pM`, the previously assembled map: this means that we can write `va <- S.toList $ M.findWithDefault S.empty as pM` instead of `va <- valuesFrom as` as previous.
+where `prevMap` is the `mkMap` of a smaller subset, and `thisMap` is the set of the values of the expressions generated in `exprsFrom`, which uses `valsFrom` the partitioned right- and left-available values.
+Check it out:

 {% highlight haskell %}
 valuesFrom :: [Val] -> S.Set Val